-La Fête de la Musique is a lively street music festival held every June 21st in Paris, and is one of the year's most popular events in the city of light.
-Hundreds of musicians gather in the streets, bars, and cafes of Paris, giving free performances of everything from jazz and rock to hip-hop and electronic music.
+La Fête de la Musique is a lively street music festival held every June 21st in Paris and is one of the year's most popular events in the French capital.
+Hundreds of musicians and Djs gather in the streets, bars, and cafes of Paris, offering free performances to cheerful crowds.
+All genres are included, from jazz and rock to hip-hop and electronic music.

 The Fête de la Musique is held every June 21st (the day of the summer solstice) and generally starts at sundown.

-To find out what performances are scheduled around your hotel or in a specific Paris arrondissement (district) for the 2017 event, see the official website.
-Generally, there are hundreds of performances, from sidewalk-site quartets and garage bands to outdoor stadium events, every year, so there's no lack of choice.
+To find out what performances are scheduled around your hotel or in a specific Paris arrondissement (district) for the event, see the official website.
+Generally, there are hundreds of shows going on around town - everything from sidewalk-site quartets and garage bands to outdoor stadium events - so there's always an abundance of choice.

-Everyone has their own strategy: Some prefer to sift through the program and elect a few carefully selected concerts; others like to wander the streets and stumble on great(or mediocre) concerts.
+Everyone has their own strategy for making a night of it: Some prefer to sift through the official program and elect a few carefully selected concerts; others like to wander the streets and stumble on great(or mediocre) concerts.

 Riding the Metro During the Fête